Jeapie/jeapie-docs/docs/iOS/iOS-Native-SDK-API.md

 #####**<a name="setAlias">setAlias</a>**

-Set a alias(user identifier) for each user to target these users.
+Set an alias(user identifier) for each user to target these users.

 ```Objective-C
 - (void)setAlias:(NSString *)alias;